 A project is the collection of stuff we are working on in any given Manifold session.
 It is all the different things we have in our Manifold workspace in that session.
-The Project pane to the right of the Manifold desktop will show the contents of the project.
+The Project pane in the Manifold desktop will show the contents of the project.
 See the Project Pane topic.

-When we use File - Save we save the contents of the project into a Manifold .map project file.
+File - Save will save the contents of a project into a Manifold .map project file.
 Stuff that has been imported into the project will be saved within the .map file.
-Stuff that has been linked into the project will remain saved out in whatever form from which it was linked, with the information needed to link it again saved into the .map file.
+Stuff that has been linked into the project will remain outside Manifold in whatever file or server from which it was linked.

 A new project is empty but for a System Data folder containing tables Manifold uses to manage the project.

 Clicking the + icon opens the System Data folder to show the special tables it contains, normally the mfd_meta and mfd_root tables.